Quick answer

 ZUS Contributions — The Number Most New Registrants Underestimate

 Self-employed JDG holders pay both employer and employee ZUS contributions directly — social insurance, disability, accident insurance, the Labour Fund, and the health contribution.
-The preferential rate (mały ZUS) applies for the first 24 months: approximately PLN 400–600 per month total including health contribution.
-After 24 months, standard rates apply: approximately PLN 1,800–2,200 per month at 2026 rates.
+The preferential rate (mały ZUS) applies for the first 24 months: a preferential rate for the first 24 months, after which standard rates apply.
+The difference between the two is significant and must be factored into your business model before you register.
+The Business Setup and Freelancing Guide covers the full ZUS contribution structure and the post-24-month transition.

 VAT — When Registration Is Mandatory

-Below PLN 200,000 annual turnover, VAT registration is not required for most activities.
+Below a specific threshold annual turnover, VAT registration is not required for most activities.
 Above that threshold it is mandatory.
 For certain activities — including specific cross-border digital services and supplying goods subject to excise duty — registration may be required from the first transaction regardless of turnover.

 For JDG holders invoicing EU-based B2B clients, the reverse-charge mechanism means Polish VAT is not charged on those invoices — but the transactions must still be reported in the JPK return.
 Getting VAT treatment wrong on the first invoice creates a correction requirement that compounds through the year.